 Chris H. Golden, BC

-My wife (Françoise 83) and I (Lloyd 92), Bus or Walk limited and very likely facing some degree of energy-dependent vehicles; so, we will be strong promotors of Victoria and all other BC electrified home and transit infrastructures.
+My wife (Françoise 83) and I (Lloyd 92), Bus or Walk limited and very likely facing some degree of energy-dependent vehicles; so, we will be strong promoters of Victoria and all other BC electrified home and transit infrastructures.

 Lloyd S. Victoria, BC